rejamison/sentimental/README.md

 ## Build Notes

-* Ought to include a speaker and maybe an external audio jack.
-You can turn this into an Alexa, Mycroft, Google or other digital assistant, and more.
+* You could easily turn this into an Alexa, Mycroft, Google or other digital assistant.

 ## Acknowledgements